mlange-42/modo/docs/docs/src/guide/features/doctests.md

 ## Global blocks

-Further, for code examples that can't be put into a test function, attribute `global=true` can be used:
+Further, for code examples that can't be put into a test function, `global=true` can be used:

 ````{class="no-wrap"}
 ```mojo {doctest="mytest" global=true}